brandon-rhodes/pyzmq-static/README.txt

 Warning
 -------

-This Python package is statically linked against ZeroMQ, which means that it carries its own copy of ZeroMQ around inside of it.
+This Python package is statically linked against ØMQ, which means that it carries its own copy of ØMQ around inside of it.

-If your Python program imports any other libraries or modules that themselves link against ZeroMQ, then they will find themselves talking to a different copy of the message queue libraries than your program does.
+If your Python program imports any other libraries or modules that themselves link against ØMQ, then they will find themselves talking to a different copy of the message queue libraries than your program does.
-The two copies of ZeroMQ might have different versions;
+The two copies of ØMQ might have different versions;
-they might lack shared copies of data structures that would be necessary to coordinate in-process queues;
+they might lack shared copies of data structures that would be necessary to coordinate in-process queues (though I think that ØMQ has avoided these);
 or they might break altogether, depending on how they and your operating system's dynamic linker decide to behave.

+But, really, what is the likelyhood of that?
-But, this static version has always worked for me so far.
+This static version has worked fine for me so far!

 Copying
 -------